CharlotteLaw/CharlotteLaw/README.md

 👋 Hello!
 I'm Charlotte, an Electrical Engineering, Bioengineering, and Computer Science major at UC Berkeley.

-💌 I am an incoming 2025 Software Development Engineering Intern at Amazon.
-Previously, I was a Product Development Engineering Intern at Neptune Medical where I helped develop a novel cardiovascular introducer sheath for arterial pulmonary embolism.
+💌 I was a 2025 Software Development Engineering Intern at Amazon Web Services.
+Previously, I was a Software Engineerng intern at SeQure AI, Product Development Engineering Intern at Neptune Medical, and Engineering intern at Stanford University School of Medicine.

-🌱 I'm interested in medical technology, machine learning, and engineering for social good!
+🌱 I'm interested in computer science, machine learning, and engineering for social good!

 💻 Technical Skills :
 - Web Development with Javascript (Typescript, Node.js, Next.js, React, EJS)